cenko/RATIR-GSFC/README.md

 * *datadir* specifies where processed data is stored (should be in lower directory), will run all data in this directory

 * Will save to specified directory (imworkingdir) in pipeautoproc.par

+* Need to move master flats and master biases into imworkingdir for bias subtraction and flat fielding

 * *redo* keyword overwrites previously reduction processed files